bwind/doshit/README.md

 # dothis
-Job queue for Python and NodeJS using Redis.
+Job queue for Python and Node.js using Redis.

 This is a quickly hacked together project for work.
 Goals are to keep a simple schema in redis so we can integrate between languages quickly for job queuing and result storing.